 The basic version of LeetCode is free, while LeetCode Premium currently costs $35/month or $159/year.

 What's the price of LeetCode Premium in India?

 The price of LeetCode Premium in India is the same as everywhere else in the world: $159/year.
 Whether you buy LeetCode in India, the US, or anywhere else, you'll still pay the same price.

 Is LeetCode Premium Worth It?

-But I still can’t recommend LeetCode (Premium or not), because while it will make you a better programmer, LeetCode will not land you a job in big tech.
+However, I still can’t recommend LeetCode (Premium or not), because while it is likely to make you a better programmer, LeetCode is not likely land you a job in big tech.